ringcentral/ringcentral-api-docs/docs/team-messaging/events/posts.md

 ### Replying to a post added event

-Bots can post a message in response to a PostAdded event simply by calling the [Team Messaging Post API](../posting/index.md).
+Bots can post a message in response to a PostAdded event simply by calling the [Chat Post API](../posting/index.md).
 For example:

 ```http
 POST /team-messaging/v1/groups/<groupId>/posts